HomeLatest NewsTelecomAirtel to pump Rs 5,000 crore to expand data centres in India

 Preferred Source of Google

-According to the Airtel Business chief executive Ajay Chitkara, the company’s Nxtra unit will make the investment by 2025, with plans to build a data centre economy across 80 Indian cities, adding that the move will triple its installed capacity to more than 400 MW.
+According to the chief executive Ajay Chitkara, the company’s Nxtra unit will make the investment by 2025, with plans to build a data centre economy across 80 Indian cities, adding that the move will triple its installed capacity to more than 400 MW.

 “There is a huge potential and huge demand (for data centres) which is expected in the next three to four years time,” Chitkara said.
-Nxtra currently runs 10 large and 120 edge data centres, or smaller data processing facilities, across India and the expansion is part of a strategy by telcos to add new revenue streams to their business and lure enterprise clients who typically offer higher margins.
+Nxtra currently runs 10 large and 120 edge data centres, or smaller data processing facilities, across India and the expansion is part of a strategy by telcos to add new revenue streams to their business and lure clients who typically offer higher margins.

 Advertisement